UFFPedroBorges/hercules-docs/Mapcache.md

 Next, [[compile|Compiling-Windows]] your mapcache.

 ## Required Mapcache Files
-Open conf/grf-files.txt and add your .grf or data folder path (NOT including the data folder itself in the path!)
+Open conf/grf-files.txt and add your .grf or data folder path, **NOT** including the data folder itself in the path!
 In order to use a GRF file, it must not already be open in a grf editor or any other software.
 If a GRF is currently in use when mapcache tries to use it, you may get an error that says: "grf read error".

 **Examples:**